 Objective: Trainees must have the ability to use the following skills in the context of hospital acquired infection: clinical history taking; appropriate examination; institute relevant investigations.
-Reach a satisfactory management plan.
+Reach a satisfactory management plan in liaison with the hospital infection control and prevention program.

 - Symptom patterns

-- · Pathophysiology and origin of physical signs
+- Pathophysiology and origin of physical signs

 - Common/typical problems

 - Hospital acquired infection

-- · Confidentiality and consent issues in the unconscious patient
+- Confidentiality and consent issues in the unconscious patient

+- AMS (see next session)